 who formerly was useless to you, but now is useful both to you and to me.Philemon 1:11(NASB)

-Ironically, the name 'Onesimus' means 'profitable', but no doubt Philemon considered him to be a worthless rascal, rather than that beloved brother in Christ.
-And yet Paul's petition was to welcome back into his service, the one who formerly was useless to him, but now had become useful both to Philemon and to Paul.
+Ironically, the name 'Onesimus' means 'profitable' but no doubt Philemon considered him to be a worthless rascal, rather than a beloved brother in Christ.
+And yet, Paul's petition was to welcome back into his service, the one who formerly was useless to him but now had become useful both to Philemon and to Paul.

 What an encouragement it is to know God works all things together for good - even the bad things that take place in our lives.
 And how vital to face up to our own responsibilities and to let all things be done in love - for this honours our Father in heaven.

-Heavenly Father, as I read through the little letter from Paul to Philemon, how good it is to see the many lessons we can learn from this unfortunate incident, where a runaway slave returned to his master, as a born-again brother in Christ.
-Thank You that the things in life that were once useless to You can be used for Your praise and glory, when a life in given over to Jesus.
-Help me to act responsibly in the work you have given me to do and I pray that I may show godly grace and Christ-like love to my brothers and sisters in Christ - knowing you work all things together for good.
-This I ask in Jesus' name, AMEN.
+Heavenly Father, as I read through the little letter from Paul to Philemon, how good it is to see the many lessons I can learn from this unfortunate incident, where a runaway slave returned to his master as a born again brother in Christ.
+Thank You that the things in a life that were once useless to You can be used for Your praise and glory, when that life is given over to Jesus.
+Help me to act responsibly in the work you have given me to do, and I pray that I may show godly grace and Christ-like love to my brothers and sisters in Christ, knowing you work all things together for good.
+In Jesus' name, AMEN.